HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 WordPress, Joomla, Drupal, and 1C-Bitrix showed no change from last year's results.
 Wix dropped from 30% to 29% while the rest showed improvements.

-Desktop show—unsurprisingly given the faster CPUs and network—better numbers with all CMSs seeing a 10-20 point improvements.
+Desktop show—unsurprisingly given the faster CPUs and network—better numbers with all CMSs seeing 10-20 point improvements.

 #### SEO score